okok147/Flutter-UI-Reality/friendly_forest_02/README.md

      -Finished TabBarView
-     -Dig into some listener,good article for textfield -Next Objectives:Card with Row (build a widget to avoid hard coding)
+     -Dig into some listener,good article for textfield -Next Objectives:Card with Row :
+     -( Container(Row-Pic-Column>Text-Text) , Container(IconButton,onPress with dismiss and animation if possible)
+     -(build a widget to avoid hard coding)